BahmanTahayori/nuts-ml/sphinx/source/introduction.rst

   Range(10) >> Filter(_ > 5) >> Take(3) >> Collect()

+Nuts can be freely arranged to build data flows that are efficient, easy to understand and easy to modify.
 **nuts-ml** adds nuts specifically for machine learning and (image) data processing.
-The following example gives a taste of a **nuts-ml** pipeline:
+This excerpt shows the core of a **nuts-ml** pipeline

 .. code:: python